pr-triage-effort/CostAwareCR-Action/README.md

     ```

 ## Contributing

-If you desire to offer help and contibute to the project, please read the developer [documentation](./docs/CONTRIBUTE.MD)
+If you desire to offer help and contribute to the project, please read the developer [documentation](./docs/CONTRIBUTE.MD)

-## Licence
+## License

 The source code and documentation of project are released under the [MIT License](LICENSE)